cbovis/awesome-digital-nomads/readme.md

 - [Fluent In 3 Months](https://www.goodreads.com/book/show/18085519-fluent-in-3-months) - If you've always struggled with learning foreign languages then be sure to check out this great book by Benny Lewis.
 - [Duolingo](http://duolingo.com) - The original and arguably most enjoyable language learning app with support for over 20 languages - _iOS, Android and Windows Phone_.
 - [Memrise](http://memrise.com) - Not quite as fun as Duolingo but still a solid contender on the language learning scene with support for over 200 languages - _iOS and Android_.

+## Food & Drink
+- [Foursquare](http://foursquare.com/download) - Find the best places to eat, drink, shop, or visit in any city in the world - _iOS, Android, and Windows Phone_.
+- [HappyCow](https://www.happycow.net) - Find great vegetarian and vegan restaurants near you, Foursquare for animal lovers :cow: - _iOS and Android_.

 ## Miscellaneous
 Coming Soon